Steve235lab/Steve235lab/README.md

 ## About Me

-~~I am currently studying for my master's degree in software engineering at McGill University.~~ (Being deffered to Sep.
-2025) I am currently a digital nomad working remotely while travelling.
-I'm an Apple Alumni (aka former Apple employee XD), and alumni of Shanghai University as well.
+I am currently studying for my master's degree in software engineering at McGill University.
 I worked as a full-time backend engineer (they even gave me the senior title), and I'm interested in exploring, developing and hosting online services for my daily usage.

 I'm also an open-source contributor, I have contributed to some famous projects, including [open-interpreter](https://github.com/OpenInterpreter/open-interpreter), [AudioLDM2](https://github.com/haoheliu/AudioLDM2), and [Bert-VITES2](https://github.com/fishaudio/Bert-VITS2).
 BTW, I support the Free Software Movement by regularly donating ($6/month) to [fsf.org](https://fsf.org/) to achieve their great goals.